carpentries-incubator/SDC-BIDS-dMRI/_episodes/diffusion_tensor_imaging.md

 The different algorithms implemented in the module all share a similar conceptual structure:

-* <code>ReconstModel</code> objects (e.g., <code>TensorModel</code>) carry the parameters that are required in order to fit a model.
+* <code>ReconstModel</code> objects (e.g. <code>TensorModel</code>) carry the parameters that are required in order to fit a model.
 For example, the directions and magnitudes of the gradients that were applied in the experiment.
 The objects all have a <code>fit</code> method, which takes in data, and emites a <code>ReconstFit</code> object.
 This is where a lot of the heavy lifting of the processing will take place.
 * <code>ReconstFit</code> objects carry the model that was used to generate the object.
 They also include the parameters that were estimated during fitting of the data.
 They have methods to calculate derived statistics, which can differ from model to model.
 All objects also have an orientation distribution function (<code>odf</code>), and most (but not all) contain a <code>predict</code> method, which enables the prediction of another dataset based on the current gradient table.